 A converging lens is characterized by collecting parallel light rays in a focal point F. As a consequence, light emitted from a point in an object plane (parallel to the lens, at a finite distance) is collected in a single point in a corresponding image plane (also parallel to the lens).
-For a thin converging lens where its thickness along the optical axis (drawn as a horizontal blue line) is small compared to its focal length, the situation looks as shown in fig. 1.
+For a thin converging lens, its thickness along the optical axis (drawn as a horizontal blue line) is small compared to its focal length.

-The lens equation describes the relation between focal length f of the lens, object distance g (between object and lens) and image distance h (between lens and image sensor or film) when the image of the object appears sharp.
+The lens equation describes the relation between focal length f of the lens, object distance g between object and lens and image distance h between lens and image sensor when the image of the object appears sharp.
 It can be derived as follows.

 By similar triangles along the purple ray passing through F left of the lens, we have